StormCh/homeassistant/blueprints/heating_control_for_btt.md

 ## History

+## Version 0.17.0

+* avoid rapid on/off switching of thermostat, set delay to 60sec and add a offset to target temp and after target temp

 ## Version 0.16.3

 * fix format

 ## Version 0.16.2

-* try to fix overheating
+* fix overheating

 ## Version 0.16.1